Housing & International Students

 All students are offered the option of living on-campus at Valdosta State University.
 Approximately 24% of the enrolled students live in the residence halls and on-campus apartments.
 You will receive a housing brochure and application in your acceptance packet from the Office of Admissions.
 Detailed information about the residence halls is also available on the Housing and Residence Life website: Housing and Residence Life website.

 The residence halls (also called dormitories, or, simply, dorms) provide convenient, inexpensive housing on campus for students.
 Most students will share a room with another student (roommate) and a bathroom with other students nearby.
-Students may apply for a room without a roommate for an extra fee, if there are enough rooms available.

 If your room needs repairs or you have questions and concerns about any aspect of life in the residence hall, you should contact your Resident Assistant.
 The resident assistant, or RA, is a student who lives in the hall, but this student is an employee of the Office of Housing and Residence Life.
 The RA enforces the rules of the residence hall.
 The RA also handles issues such as changing rooms or roommates and reporting repairs as needed.
 The Residence Hall Director supervises the resident assistants of the residence hall.
 Your questions and concerns about life in the residence hall should be addressed to the RA or the Residence Hall Director.
 The Office of Housing and Residence Life staff will also be glad to assist you.